Hospice Care Providers: What You Need to Know

 - 1Visit the CMS Care Compare website.

-- 2Search for the hospice provider by name or location.
+- 2Search for the hospice care provider by name or location.

-- 3Review the inspection reports and any noted deficiencies.
+- 3Review the provider's inspection history and ratings.

 Source: CMS Care Compare